Genetically Modified (GMO) Food Market Size 2026-2030

 -

-BASF SE, Bayer AG, Cibus, Corteva Inc., FMC Corp., Groupe Limagrain, JK Agri Genetics Ltd., KWS SAAT SE and Co.
-KGaA, Rallis India Ltd., Rasi Seeds Pvt.
-Ltd., Sakata Seed Corp., Stine Seed Co., Syngenta Crop Protection AG, Terranova Seeds Australia, and UPL Ltd.
+BASF SE, Bayer AG, Corteva Inc., FMC Corp., Groupe Limagrain, JK Agri Genetics Ltd., KWS SAAT SE and Co.
+KGaA, Nufarm Ltd., Pairwise, Precigen Inc., Rallis India Ltd., Rasi Seeds Pvt.
+Ltd., S and W Seed Co., Stine Seed Co. and Syngenta Crop Protection AG

 -